(overview and background)

 A- Side 01 – Portrait David Bowie – 80/120 cm on canvas- Limited & signed 1/1’

-I started this serie to for fill my own need to put my personal heroes on a pedestal.
-The heroes on my ‘stage’ are with me for almost all my life, they inspired me, raised me and most important showed me that you not necessarily have to fit in a standard matrix to find your place in live.
-They were the ultimate proof that is was even better to not fit at all.
-I never succeeded fitting in any template, even if I tried, it is not given to me.
-I experienced that many aspects of live are to suffocating or conducting for me.
+I started this series to fulfill my own need to put my personal heroes on a pedestal.
+The heroes on my ‘stage’ have been with me for almost all my life, they inspired me, raised me and most importantly showed me that you do not necessarily have to fit in a standard matrix to find your place in life.
+They were the ultimate proof that it was even better to not fit at all.
+I never succeeded fitting in any template, even if I tried, it was not given to me.
+I experienced that many aspects of life are suffocating or conducting for me.
 Not my upbringing by the way, I was free to choose and find my own path..
 I was born in 1970.
 Not sure of that got anything to do with it but it has this certain ring to it… ( :

 Fame: The art print is a compilation of divers and manipulated images, amongst them Bowie twice.
 In the left corner we find Hunky Dory and in the right corner The thin White Duke.
 Both surrounded by the outskirts of worlds apart: The rockstar (featuring Jimmy Page > Led Zeppelin) and the bookkeeper.
 I shall not be the only one that recognize creative genius in this man but I kind of like to think I own him a little bit.
 Anyway within the borders of this art print, I do.
 The world is missing an angel or at least a (black) star (man)

 B- Side 01 – Portrait David Bowie – 80/120 cm on canvas- Limited & signed 1/5